junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

-### Act 7

 Dean hardly drives a block away from the minimart when Cas suddenly yells, "Stop!"

 Dean presses on the brake sharply and the car squeaks to stop.
-The cars behind them honk and Dean ignores them.
+The cars behind them honk noisily and Dean ignores them.

 "What's wrong?" he watches Cas nervously.